Tonny Vilhena: Youth career

 Vilhena has represented the Netherlands up to Under-21 level.
 In November 2009, Vilhena was called up to the Netherlands U15 for the first time in his career.
 He was placed as captain on his Netherlands U15 debut against Turkey U15 on 8 December 2009 and scored his first goal for the U15 side, winning 4–1.
 Vilhena went on to make five appearances for the U15 side.

 In September 2010, Vilhena was called up to the Netherlands U16 squad for the first time in his career.
-It wasn't until on 26 October 2010 when he made his U16 debut, in a 2–1 win against France U16.
+He made his U16 debut on 26 October 2010 in a 2–1 win against France U16.
 Four days later on 30 October 2010, Vilhena scored his first Netherlands U16 goal, in a 1–0 win against Norway U16.
 He then scored in a follow–up match, winning 2–0 against Portugal U16 on 4 February 2011.
 Vilhena captained the Netherlands U16 for the first time in his career, winning 4–1 win against Israel U16 two days later.
 He went on to make six appearances and scoring two times for the U16 side.

 In March 2011, Vilhena was called up to the Netherlands U17 squad for the first time in his career.
 He made his Netherlands U17 debut, starting the whole game, in a 2–1 win against Austria U17 on 24 March 2011.
 Vilhena was part of the Netherlands under-17 national team which won European Championship in 2011.
 Vilhena then scored his first goal of the tournament, in a 1–0 win against Romania U17 on 6 May 2011.
 He won the 2011 UEFA European Under-17 Football Championship with the Netherlands U-17 team and was also the tournament's joint top scorer with 3 goals.
 A month later, Vilhena was called up to FIFA U-17 World Cup for the U17 squad.
-He started three times in the tournament, as the Netherlands U17 were eliminated in the Group Stage.
+He started three times in the tournament, as the Netherlands U17 were eliminated in the group stage.
 Vilhena scored his fourth goal for the U17 side, in a 4–1 win against Latvia U17 on 28 October 2011.
 He then scored a brace in two consecutive matches between 22 March 2012 and 24 March 2012 against Albania U17 and Republic of Ireland U17.
 Vilhena was called up to the UEFA European Under-17 Football Championship once again and helped the U17 side win the tournament after scoring the fifth and final penalty in the penalty shootout against Germany U17.
 Following the conclusion of the UEFA European Under-17 Football Championship, he made twenty–four appearances and scoring eight times in the tournament.